denesb/xfce4-i3-workspaces-plugin/README.md

 If you found a bug please report it in the [issue tracker](https://github.com/denesb/xfce4-i3-workspaces-plugin/issues "Bugs")

-If you want to contact me drop me a line at dns.botond at gmail dot com

 Patches and pull requests are welcome!

+Feel free to contact me at: denes.botond at openmailbox dot org.

 Building
 --------